Life is Strange TV series potentially coming to Amazon following new deal

 Fans of the choice-based game were first made aware of a TV adaptation back in 2016, with dj2 Entertainment gaining the rights for the production in 2017.
 Since then, not much else about the show has been revealed other than the fact that singer-songwriter Shawn Mendes was attached to write the music for the series, as well as act as executive producer.

 Video game adaptations appear to be all the rage in Hollywood at the moment as several well-known and loved gaming IPs are currently, or will soon be, getting the same treatment.
-Not just one but two of Naughty Dog’s IPs, Uncharted and The Last of Us, are seeing movie and TV adaptations, but fellow PlayStation Studios game Ghost of Tsushima is also getting a movie adaptation, and that's in addition to the recently announced American McGee’s Alice TV show.
+Two of Naughty Dog’s IPs, Uncharted and The Last of Us, are seeing movie and TV adaptations, as well as fellow PlayStation Studios game Ghost of Tsushima which is also getting a movie adaptation, and that's in addition to the recently announced American McGee’s Alice TV show.

 Curious to see if any of your favorite IPs will soon be getting the adaptation treatment?
 Take a look at our list of upcoming video game movies to find out.